pusher/pusher-channels-flutter/README.md

 - The Pusher server closes the websocket connection; typically this will only occur during a restart of the Pusher socket servers and an almost immediate reconnection should occur

 In the case of the first type of disconnection the library will (as you'd hope) not attempt a reconnection.

-All of this is the case if you have the client option of `autoReconnect` set as `true`, which it is by default.
-If the reconnection strategies are not suitable for your use case then you can set `autoReconnect` to `false` and implement your own reconnection strategy based on the connection state changes.

 ## Subscribing